macCesar/purgeTSS/README.md

   > Please rename your existing `app.tss` file to `base.tss`.
 PurgeTSS will combine it along with `tailwind.tss` and `fontawesome.tss` files.

 # purgeTSS

-Creates a clean `app.tss` file by combining your `base.tss` file by copying only the classes used. from [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).
+Creates a clean app.tss file by combining your base.tss file by copying only the classes used in your views in combination with [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).

 purgeTSS will scan your xml files to copy into `app.tss` only the used classes.

 ## Installation
 ```bash
 # In your project's root directory run:
 [sudo] npm i purgetss --save